You and your horses CAN help to save the planet from climate change!Mar 07, 2021

-Each acre (4000 square meters) of pasture produces enough oxygen for 64 people a day.
+Each acre (4000 square meters) of pasture produces enough oxygen for 64 people daily.
 One acre of well-managed grass area stores about 417.305 Kilograms of carbon per year.
-Ref: how-much-oxygen-does-grass-produce-sustainable-future-for-2050

 Overgrazing leads to bare soil which rapidly loses carbon to the atmosphere.

 Biodiversity includes the animal and plant life on a given area of land.
-Animals include mammals, birds, bats, insects etc. Plants include pasture grasses, legumes, even weeds etc. The more biodiversity there is in a given area the healthier that ecosystem is.
-A healthy ecosystem is less reliant on additional fertilizers/herbicides etc. and is more resilient to the effects of climate change, diseases, and pests.
+Animals include mammals, birds, bats, insects etc. Plants include pasture grasses, legumes, even weeds etc. The more biodiversity there is in a given area, the healthier that ecosystem is.
+A healthy ecosystem is less reliant on additional fertilizers/herbicides and is more resilient to climate change, diseases, and pests.

 Here is a simple example: trees that are planted for shelter provide habitat for a huge number of animals that in turn help to manage the environment for your horse/s, the land etc. So, certain birds and certain bats eat problem insects by the thousands.
-At the same time, those trees (just like grasses) take carbon from the atmosphere and deposit it in the biomass of the trees and in the soil.
+At the same time, those trees (just like grasses) take carbon from the atmosphere and deposit it in the trees' biomass and the soil.
 The trees also shade the land and reduce the temperature extremes.
+Their shade also blocks the sun from reaching the grasses, resulting in lower gras plant sugar levels.
 The trees might also be used as windbreaks/as part of a fenceline.
-The list of benefits goes on.
+The list of benefits of increasing biodiversity goes on.

 Trees that are planted for shelter provide habitat for a huge number of animals that in turn help to manage the environment for your horse/s, the land etc.

-So, even though you are managing your land for your horses, you need to think about the biodiversity of that land.
+So, even though you are managing your land for your horses, you need to consider that land's biodiversity.
 The really good news is it is not difficult when you know how.
-You will be creating a healthier place for your horses to live and at the same time helping the planet - a win-win.
+You will be creating a healthier place for your horses to live while simultaneously helping the planet - a win-win.

-Another great way to increase biodiversity is linked to the first point, avoid overgrazing.
+Another great way to increase biodiversity is linked to the first point, avoiding overgrazing.
 By not overgrazing you are allowing different plants to have a chance to thrive, especially the ones that cannot cope with too much grazing pressure.
-This not only has benefits for your horse's diet, but encourages other plant and animal species to thrive alongside your horses.
+This benefits your horse's diet and encourages other plant and animal species to thrive alongside your horses.